Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Let that sink in for a moment.

-That is MVO: Not perfect, but functional.
+That is MVO: not perfect, but functional.

 What is Minimum Viable Operations?

-For each critical process, define:
+For each critical process, you define:

 Question

-Example: Order Processing
+Example: Order intake

-Normal Capacity
+Normal capacity

 500 orders/day via online shop

-MVO (70% Capacity)
+MVO (70% capacity)

 350 orders/day via phone + Excel

-What can be eliminated?
+What can be dropped?

 Automatic recommendations, live chat, personalized offers

-Order entry, payment processing, confirmation
+Order capture, payment processing, confirmation

-Acceptable MVO Duration
+Acceptable MVO duration

 3 days